Welcome back for another post 🙂

 I thought this book was brilliant.
 The messages of female strength, competence, and power were so strong- and Bates spreads the idea that women should not feel like imposters in this ‘male’ world.
 Women need to feel good enough in themselves, and they deserve every opportunity to do well.

 This book breaks barriers regarding sexual stereotypes, and the role of women in the media and adverts- presenting an alternative view to the ‘perfect’ woman created in the media and by society.

 While Bates acknowledges the great problems in society, and her book looks at the ways in which women are disadvantaged, ignored, and misunderstood- she focuses on this overall inspiring and uplifting message.

 As women we are good enough as we are.
 We face a lot of pressure about getting into relationships, living up to sexual stereotypes, and looking like the ‘perfect’ woman every single day.
 So much so that it can feel unbearable at times, especially when teamed with personal doubts and pressure.
 But we are strong, and we are good enough as we are, despite the mixed messages we get from society.

 Bates makes it clear that society is not always going to have faith in ourselves, so it’s important that we have faith in ourselves.
 And it’s important to support those around us.
 Feminism is about supporting other women, and furthering their goals when we can, to give more and more women the opportunities they need.

-Overall, this book is packed full of important messages, funny pictures, and factual information, all of which are so valuable for a young girl growing up in society today.
-In fact, boys could also probably learn something from this book.
-It’s certainly very instructional.
+Overall, this book is packed full of important messages, funny pictures, and factual information- all of which make for a valuable read for a young woman growing up in today’s society.
+In fact, boys could also probably learn a little something from this book.

-Have you read any of Laura Bates’ books?
+What do you think of my review of ‘Girl Up’ by Laura Bates?
 Do you agree with the points I’ve made here?
 What do you think about the taboo issues discussed in this book?
-Let me know in the comments, it would be great to discuss this with you 🙂

 Picture credits here